 “Well I guess I saved you a trip.”

-No sooner had the last word is out of her mouth Marcus swings on her.
+No sooner had the last word fell out of her mouth Marcus swings on her.
 The male ego has convinced him that it doesn’t matter that she had a shady past, that she took down now six of his oversized men.
-This woman was not going to get the best of him.
+This woman could not get the best of him.

 Knocking the gun from her hand Marcus swings again a move Natasha easily maneuvers away from.
 Each of his swings are with uncontrollable anger missing her and making it easy for her to follow in with a blow to his nose with one of her brassed fist.
 Marcus stumbles caught off guard by the force of her hit.

-Quickly recovering he again charges Natasha with all anger.
+Quickly recovering he again charges Natasha with all anger and no control.
 This time Natasha serves him with a swift round kick to the head, followed by another kick to his chest that takes the wind out of him.
 Natasha takes the opportunity to jump on him with blow after blow to the face with her golden fist.
-Hit after hit to his ribs and finally throat cutting off what little air he was getting.
+Hit after hit to his ribs and finally throat cutting off what little air he managed to get.